uhbubaboi/uhbubaboi.github.io/_posts/2022-01-13-on-off-online-offline-rl.md

 $$\begin{align*}\nabla_\theta J(\theta) &= \nabla_\theta \sum_{s \in \mathcal{S}} d_{\pi_\theta}(s) \sum_{a \in \mathcal{A}} Q^{\pi_\theta}(s,a) \pi_\theta(a \mid s)\\&\propto \sum_{s \in \mathcal{S}} d_{\pi_\theta}(s) \sum_{a \in \mathcal{A}} Q^{\pi_\theta}(s,a) \nabla_\theta \pi_\theta(a \mid s)\end{align*} \tag{2}$$

 If you listen to someone working on reinforcement learning, you often hear them say on-policy reinforcement learning is not data efficient.
-Again, this is due to the fact that policy gradient requires the gradient from the current policy.
-Observing the equation above, one can easily see that the gradient $\nabla_\theta J(\theta)$ is a function of $\pi_\theta$.
-Once we update the policy, we can’t use the gradient from the dataset (i.e. sampled trajectory) we have collected from the past policy.
+Again, this is due to the fact that policy gradient requires the gradient of the current policy (observing the equation above, one can easily see that the gradient $\nabla_\theta J(\theta)$ is a function of $\pi_\theta$).
+Once we update the policy, we can’t use the same policy for our next update.
 That’s why on every update, we throw away the collected dataset and collect a new one from our newly updated policy.

 ## Off-policy

 If we use trajectories from both current policy and past policies, then it’s called off-policy.
 Technically, it should be called “on- and off-policy” since we are using both current policy data and past policy data.
 But that’s too long to write so we just say off-policy.

-(**Remark** Nobody really called greedy Q learning off-policy, but due to the introduction of policy gradient which can only be computed with current policy, researchers realized they needed to introduce a new term to separate it from the policy gradient learning method.)

 ## Offline

 Offline is a newly introduced terminology in the reinforcement learning literature.
-It literally just means we have a set of collected trajectories and we can’t collect more since we don’t have a simulator that created those trajectories.
+It literally just means we have a set of collected trajectories that we can use to train our agent but we don’t have a simulator to create more trajectories.

 ## Online

 If you have a simulator where your agent can try all possible actions, it is online.

-(**Remark**: No one really says online reinforcement learning since it is always assumed you have a simulator but with the advent of offline reinforcement learning, some people have started to use the term online to make it clear to readers that it is not offline).
+(**Remark**: No one really says online reinforcement learning since we always assume that there is a simulator but with the advent of offline reinforcement learning, some people have started to use the term online to make it clear to their readers that it is not offline).

 ## Online/Offline $\perp$ On-policy/Off-policy